Our Reality: Accepting to walk blindly away from the truth Part 2

-Although a little of a morbid topic, but it is still worth looking at.
+Although a little of a morbid topic, it is still worth looking at.
 The Capsula Mundi project by Italian designers Anna Citelli and Raoul Bretzel.
-They have created an alternative burial which is both eco friendly and pleasing to the eye.
+They have created an alternative burial that is both eco-friendly and pleasing to the eye.
 Biodegradable pods from which trees grow, turning what we currently have as a cemetery into a forest.
-Everyone has their own beliefs and rules on burial, however this new method seems to be a good alternative to the traditional burial rituals.
+Everyone has their own beliefs and rules on burial, however, this new method seems to be a good alternative to the traditional burial rituals.

-Once again, death is something very personal and each person has their own understanding and a way to deal with it, however it is good to see that someone people are finding alternative methods, even for burials, which may help others face the difficult time in a different way.
+Once again, death is something very personal and each person has their own understanding and a way to deal with it, however, it is good to see that some people are finding alternative methods, even for burials, which may help others face the difficult time in a different way.

 Our reality: Chaos or Order